sarahqd/sarahqd.github.io/_posts/2024-2-18-What's-node-ipc-and-how-to-use-it.md

 })
 ```

 Open two terminals in the vscode,  and run server.js and client.js alternatively.
-Then client sents a mesage to server,  after which server begins to send a message to client every 1 second.
+Then client sends a message to server,  after which server begins to send a message to client every 1 second.
 When client crashes, the server stops dispatching messages.
 Once the client connects to the server, the server restarts sending messages again.

 Server terminal output: